humphd/eget.wasm/README.md

 eget --all --file '*' ActivityWatch/activitywatch
 ```

-# How to get Eget

-Before you can get anything, you have to get Eget.
-If you already have Eget and want to upgrade, use `eget zyedidia/eget`.

 ## WASM Version with Node.js Wrapper

 A Node.js wrapper is provided for easy integration with Node.js applications.
 It uses a WASI build of `eget` and automates the handling network requests, which are intercepted by the WASM module and fulfilled by the Node.js host.